-In life, I failed almost at everything, except a few important things, fortunately.
+In life, I failed at almost everything, except a few important things, fortunately.
 These are a few random bits of curious information about my endeavors.

 • I lived apart from my parents from 1 to 5, and was left alone a lot as a toddler.
 It might have forced me to seek joy in my own mind more than usual.
 In any case, persistent seeking to have time with myself caused me many troubles in life.